dub-flow/secure-code-review-challenges/challenge-02/solution.md

 - Clarify with the developers if the whole URL needs to be dynamic.
 If not: Hardcode as much of the URL as possible, and validate the remaining part appropriately (e.g., say the only attacker-controlled part is an ID, then you could validate it to be alphanumeric using a regex like ^[𝐚-𝐳𝐀-𝐙𝟎-𝟗]{𝟏,𝟑𝟎}$

 - If it needs to be dynamic, ask the developers what pages they want the app to send requests to.
 Based on this, recommend the devs implement an allow-list for these domains

+A code example containing these recommendations can be found in `./safe.js`.